gr0uch/s2/README.md

 ## Web Components

-s2 is agnostic about most of [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), since the specification doesn't play well with server-side rendered HTML.
+s2 is agnostic about most of [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), since the specification doesn't play well with server-side rendered HTML without some non-trivial work.
+It aims to focus on orthogonal functionality like data binding.

 Although s2 uses `<template>` and `<slot>` elements, it does so in a different context.
 For example, it is not possible to use the `slot` attribute to fill content in a slot, since s2 binds the slot to data rather than elements.